rust-lang/rfcs/0000-virtual.md

 example, `struct S3 : S1 { ... }` adds another case to the `S1` defintion above
 and objects of `S3` would inherit the fields `f1` and `f2`.
 Likewise, one could write `enum Variant3 : E3;` to add a case to the defintion of `E3`.
-Such items are only allowed in the same module or a sub-module of the outer item.
+Such items are only allowed in the same crate as the outer item.
 Why?

     1. Prevents people from abusing virtual structs to create an open-ended
     abstraction: traits are more suitable in such cases.
     2. Downcasting is more optimizable, becomes O(1) instead of O(n).
 This is a common complaint against C++ RTTI (as pointed out on the mailing list).
-    3. Addresses the private fields initialization gotcha.
-(Without this restriction, it is not clear how to initialise a struct with private fields in a different module).
+    3. Prevents the 'fragile base class' problem - since there are no derived structs outside the base struct's crate, changing the base class has only limited and known effects.

-When matching data types, you can use any names from any level of nesting to cover all inner levels.
+When pattern matching data types, you can use any names from any level of nesting to cover all inner levels.
 E.g.,

 ```
 fn foo(x: E3) {